Decision Making

 The second area of constraint that I want you to think about is information gathering or input.
 When you have a decision, choose to gather a reasonable amount of data and then make your decision.
 Taking the route example top of mind, I gathered very little data as it was a small decision.
 I knew there were no big traffic-generating events in DC and I knew I was driving (versus my son).
 If my son had been driving, since he’s a new driver, that would have factored into the route we chose.
 As it was, I chose to gather minimal input and decided.

 Live and learn.
 Especially with decision-making.
 Decide and do.
 I did that to write this post.
-I had several topics on my mind yet I used time and input as a constraint.
-I set a time in my schedule to write and knew that when I sat down, I would have decided which topic.
-Hopefully, you already do this in other areas of your life and you can build that muscle.
 Do you use a cleaning service?
 There are 100s out there.
 Choose one.
 If it doesn’t work, choose another (growth mindset).
 Do you order groceries online?
 Instacart?
 Safeway?
 Hello Fresh?
 Amazon?
 Choose one and go.
 Everything is figureoutable.
 If there were only one way of doing things, we’d be little robots.
 Instacart works for me.
-It may not work for you.ย
+It may not work for you.

 Where do you waste time in indecision?
 Where can adopting a growth mindset, that there’s no right answer, help you save time, mental and emotional energy, and drama?
 Do you waste time asking for lots of opinions, doubting your own guidance?
 Set a constraint on your information gathering.
 Begin limiting how many people you speak to about your decision (or how many google searches you do).
 How often do you tell yourself I don’t know or I don’t care?
 This is another whole post as we women have been trained as girls to not have opinions, to not speak up, or rock the boat.
 Guess what: We’re women now.
 Have an opinion!
 Care!
 When you hear yourself say: “I don’t know” ask yourself “if I did know, what would I think?”
-Decide, learn and move on what is indecision costing you.
-Decide and move on.
-This is your life!
+Decide, learn and move on.
+Indecision costs us.

 Step three is commit.
 Commit to your decision.
 Go all in.
 Be your decision-making cheerleader.
 Don’t waste time questioning yourself or worrying if you made the right decision.
 Remember, there is no right decision.
 There’s a decision and there’s what we learn from that decision.
 It’s our choice as to whether we label it good or bad.
 Our opinion.
 Commit to your decision and go.
 Feeling uncertainty about your decision is not a sign that you made the wrong decision.
 Rather, it’s a sign you’re human.
 There will always be uncertainty when we are trying new things; when we are pushing ourselves to new levels.
 Feel the fear and do it anyway.
 Commit to your decision.decision making

 And so dear warriors, let me know: which decisions are you working on?
 Send me a message on Instagram or email to let me know.
-Which past decisions have you feeling regret or guilt?
 This is where coaches are magical.
 I am not in your life.
 I have the unique ability to be impartial and nudging you towards action.
-If you don’t have a life coach yet, I’d love to be yours.ย Click here and let me support you.
-I work one-on-one with clients and also have an introductory all online boot camp if you want to dip your toe in.ย
+If you don’t have a life coach yet, I’d love to be yours.
+Click here and let me support you.
+I work one-on-one with clients and run the Love Your Life School, an exclusive online self development school for women over 40.

 Life is short.
 We don’t know what the future holds.
 We do know that stress and overwhelm aren’t good for our systems or for moving us into proactive action.
 I wish you an awesome, decision-filled week.